-After the dishes are transferred to the room, you can water more often as the soil dries.
+After the dishes are transferred to the room, you can water them more often as the soil dries.
 It is best to do this with water at room temperature and in a tray.
 Narcissus needs 1 inch of water weekly.

 The optimum temperature for these beautiful flowers is between 50 and 60 degrees Fahrenheit.

 In the first 3 weeks, it is necessary to protect the narcissus from the direct rays of the sun.

 After this period, narcissus should receive about 6 to 8 hours of sunlight a day.
 It takes about 3 months for narcissus to bloom from the time of planting.